gcunhase/GeneticAlgorithm-SolarCells/README.md

 ```
 @misc{VincentAndCunha2019GASolarCell,
-   title={Genetic Algorithm for More Efficient Multi-layer Thickness Optimization in Solar Cell},
+   title={Employing Genetic Algorithm as an Efficient Alternative to Parameter Sweep Based Multi-Layer Thickness Optimization in Solar Cells},
    author={Premkumar Vincent and Gwenaelle Cunha Sergio and Jaewon Jang and In Man Kang and Philippe Lang and Hyeok Kim and Jaehoon Park and Muhan Choi and Minho Lee and Jin-Hyuk Bae},
    year={2019},
    eprint={1909.06447},